 ZZ Plants can handle the lowest of light conditions, even fluorescent light.
 On the other hand, in their native habitat they live outside in full sun, desert conditions.
 They are happy with any level of light in that range.

 ZZ Plants like to dry out completely between watering.
 It does not like to stay or sit in water.
 Plants that are watered too often will not survive.
 If unsure, do not water.

 Fertilizing ZZ Plant:

 It is very likely that ZZ Plants will not need any fertilizer for an extended period of time.
 However, any all purpose, foliage fertilizer will work for ZZ Plants.
 Indoor houseplant fertilizers fall into two groups: water soluble, liquid quick release, and granular, slow release fertilizers.
 Jack’s Classic Indoor plant food works well as a powder, quick release fertilizer that is mixed with water to quickly provide nutrients to a plant that has been in a container for an extended time.
 On the other hand, Biotone Starter or Osmocote Indoor/Outdoor is an option as a granular, slow release fertilizer that can be applied while potting and planting.
 Any type of fertilizer offers nutrients that help plants with the transition to a new environment.
-We offer a one year warranty on our plants when you purchase Bio-tone at checkout and use it per label instructions.
 Any of these fertilizers may be used when planting ZZ Plants.

 Best Growing Soil for ZZ Plants: